Don’t Bawk: The Wild and Wonderful Chicken Tractor

 Chickens are ideally suited to animal tractors, although ducks, rabbits, pigs, and guinea pigs have been used in these mobile pens.
 Andy Lee has written an entire book on the subject, Chicken Tractor, which I recommend to anyone planning to use an animal tractor.

-A chicken tractor is a bottomless pen on wheels that fits over a garden bed.
 A typical one might be four feet wide by eight feet long and about two feet high.
 This design, one of many, is an open wood-frame box, covered on the sides with one-inch chicken wire (poultry netting), roofed with plastic panels, having wheels or skids at one end and a door to let the birds in and out.
 Inside, food and water containers hang from the roof; in some models, perches project from the sides.
-There are other designs, including circular styles, but that’s the gist.
-To move the pen, just lift one end and roll it on the wheels or skids.
-Animal tractors work best with garden beds as wide as the tractor, and ideally, in lengths that are an even multiple of the tractor length.

 The number of birds per tractor varies with the breed, but as a rule of thumb, a laying hen needs four square feet of room, while a broiler need two square feet.
 Thus, a thirty-two-square-foot tractor can hold up to eight layers or sixteen broilers.

-You can use a chicken tractor to build soil in three basic ways: rotation, sheet mulching, and deep mulching.
+You can use a chicken tractor to build soil in three basic ways: rotation, sheet mulching, and deep mulching

 In the rotation method, first thing in the morning you wheel the pen and chickens to an unused garden bed.
 The birds can stay inside while you move it—they’ll scurry along inside the pen.
 Withhold their feed until they’ve been on the new bed for an hour or so.
 That way the hungry birds will eat the vegetation inside the tractor area.
 Let the birds weed, till, and manure the soil all day.
-The next morning, wheel the tractor down the bed to the next fresh spot and sprinkle some mulch on the first bed.
-Rotate through all the unused beds.
-This system requires that some of your garden beds go fallow part of the time so the chickens have soil to improve.
-Andy Lee’s garden is twice as big as he needs, which lets him rotate chicken tractors through each bed every other year.

 As the tractor leaves each raised bed, you can sow a cover crop of buckwheat, or winter rye and vetch, and bring the chickens back to eat and till it again when the cover crop is about four inches high.
 Not only does this boost fertility and soil life enormously, but it cuts down on chicken feed bills.
 The result is superb soil with little labor, plus eggs and meat if you wish.

-To sheet mulch with chickens, leave the tractor in one spot for several days.
 Each day, add about an inch of mulch and let the chickens work over the mulch and add manure to it.
 When the mulch is about four inches deep, move the chickens to a new spot and repeat the process.
 This way, you (and the chickens) are adding both nutrients and organic matter to the soil.
 The mulch binds the nitrogen and other nutrients in place while the whole mixture composts.
 Treat this bed as you would any new sheet-mulched bed and plant it with seedlings in soil pockets or seeds in a top layer of potting soil.

-You can also use a chicken tractor to make a deep-mulch garden bed, useful in gardens too small to move the tractor every day or where the soil is very poor.
+Useful in gardens too small to move the tractor every day or where the soil is very poor.
 Leave the chicken tractor in one place and add about an inch of mulch each day.
 After about five weeks—or the time it takes broilers to grow from chicks to mature—you’ll have a thick raised bed to plant.
 Andy Lee warns that leaving the tractor in one place this long may give predators—dogs, skunks, foxes—time to dig under the pen and attack the birds.
 If you’re building a deep-mulch bed, he recommends laying chicken wire on the ground around the pen and pinning it in place to frustrate digging predators.

 Both mulch techniques work well on sloping as well as level ground.
 On a slope, the chickens—and gravity—will leave the mulch thicker on the downhill side of the pen, resulting in a level, terraced bed.